This is a profile image of Kapil Chandra

 Senior PartnerLondon

-Provides leading clients in the banking and insurance sectors with deep expertise in large-scale financial and strategic transformations
+Leads McKinsey’s UK financial services work, providing clients in the banking, insurance, payments, wealth, and asset management sectors with deep expertise in large-scale financial and strategic transformations

 Before joining McKinsey, Kapil received his MBA from Harvard Business School, from which he graduated with high distinction as a Baker Scholar.
 He has a degree in PPE from the University of Oxford, where he was a Chevening Scholar, and a degree in economics from the University of Delhi, where he was awarded the President of India gold medal.